car logo

-State Farm has the cheapest full coverage auto insurance for most drivers, at $99 per month on average.
+State Farm has the cheapest full coverage auto insurance for most drivers, at an average of $134 per month.

 Currently insured?